-In our Plant Care 101 series, we're providing the resources you need to keep you plant babies happy.
+In our Houseplant Care 101 series, we're providing the resources you need to keep you plant babies happy.

 Most issues with houseplants are due to the needing to adjust the watering method or the available light.
 And for most situations, that means too much water and not enough light.
 I'll cover light in a future post on plant care.
 As for watering, most people are more likely to overwater their plants than to underwater them.